Grandmother Sues City After Police Intimidation

-SUN VALLEY, Idaho — The Pacific Justice Institute (PJI) has filed a federal lawsuit on behalf of Darcy Creech, an 62-year-old grandmother from Blaine County who was intimidated by local law enforcement for peacefully speaking to attendees at a pride festival in June 2024.
+SUN VALLEY, Idaho — The Pacific Justice Institute (PJI) has filed a federal lawsuit on behalf of Darcy Creech, a 62-year-old grandmother from Blaine County who was intimidated by local law enforcement for peacefully speaking to attendees at a pride festival in June 2024.

 The lawsuit names the City of Sun Valley and its officer Kyle O’Brien as defendants and stems from actions taken by Sun Valley law enforcement officers after a disagreement about minors’ exposure to a sexual drag show ensued between Creech and other pride festival attendees.
 After stating that Creech’s speech was “unacceptable,” the city’s officers pursued Creech to her home after she had peacefully left the festival.